Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-'Food ghost' and smaller industries like home kitchens that produce items to sell - cookies, deserts etc.
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery? no new findings

 Has this kit prompted any new food related initiatives within your school?
-We are requesting a Pataka Kai from our board of trustees
+This kit will lead onto the creation of a new school/community garden on school grounds

 Helpful Report

-What are three words that describe the activities in this kit? rich deep engaging
+What are three words that describe the activities in this kit? fun, extending, different

 How effective was the resource in fostering critical thinking about food waste issues?